 For detailed syntax and parameter information, see Set-CalendarProcessing.

-Assign an Office 365 license
+Assign a Microsoft 365 or Office 365 license

 Connect to Azure Active Directory.
 For details about Active Directory, see Azure ActiveDirectory (MSOnline) 1.0.